-We have adopted the 'Open Standards for Conservation' approach as the most strategic, cost effective and 'share-able' way to establish a systematic approach to area planning across the Link.
-This approach sees the Conservation Action Planning spreadsheet and the Miradi software as the most commonly used tools to achieve robust and rigorous strategic perspectives, systematic approaches, adaptive management and verifiable measures of progress.
-We intend to augment them with MCAS-S based spatial analysis.
+We have adopted the 'Open Standards for Conservation' approach3 as the most strategic, cost effective and 'share-able' way to establish a systematic approach to area planning across the Link.
+This approach sees the Conservation Action Planning spreadsheet4 and where manageable the Miradi software5 as the most commonly used tools to achieve robust and rigorous strategic perspectives, systematic approaches, adaptive management and verifiable measures of progress, augmented with MCAS-S based spatial analysis.